Sridhargajendran/Lorentz-Attractor/README.md

 # Lorentz-Attractor
-A short program in Processing to visualize the Lorentz attractor in 3-dimensions
+A short program in Processing to visualize the Lorenz attractor in 3-dimensions